Why the apostille is just the beginning for Saudi

 A mechanical engineer from Hyderabad called us in March.
 His MEA apostille on his B.Tech degree was done two months ago.
 The Saudi job offer was in hand.
 The visa was rejected.
 The reason on the email was "QVP pending."
 He had never heard of QVP.
 His agent had never mentioned it.

 This post lays out every Saudi-side layer that an Indian worker may encounter, what each one does, who runs it, and which professions need which.
-We will not cover the apostille step itself (we have a separate guide for Saudi degree attestation) and we will not cover the Saudi labour-law side (that is your employer's job, not the documentation file).
+We will not cover the apostille step itself (we have a separate guide for Saudi degree attestation) and we will not cover the Saudi labour-law side (that is your employer's job, not the documentation work).

 Mosaddaqa issues a digital certificate with a QR code.
 There is no physical stamp.
 Saudi employers, ministries, SCE, SCFHS, and Iqama authorities can verify the certificate by entering the QR code on the portal.
 Your job is to print the PDF and share the verification URL with your Saudi employer.